-Dr. Evonne S. Alvarez is the District Director of Curriculum for School Choice & Parental Options at Miami-Dade County Public Schools (M-DCPS).
+Dr. Evonne S. Alvarez is the Administrative Director for School Choice & Parental Options at Miami-Dade County Public Schools (M-DCPS).
 M-DCPS is the fourth largest school district in the country, leading the nation in programs that demonstrate a high commitment to academic standards, innovative curriculum, desegregation & diversity efforts, and parental & community involvement through its 383 Magnet programs.
-As the project director for the Magnet Schools Assistance Program (MSAP) grant funding year 2017, her primary responsibilities include the STEM Pathways Project’s design, implementation, and program sustainability.
+As the project director for the United States Department of Education’s Magnet Schools Assistance Program (MSAP) grant funding year 2017, she¬¬ is responsible for the STEM Pathways Project’s design, implementation, and program sustainability.

-As an advocate for equity in educational choice programs, she seeks opportunities to ensure access and excellence in education.
-She has collaborated with Dr. Donna Elam from the ELAM Leadership Institute over the past two years to develop the K-12 cultural competency curriculum and student symposiums to provide students with a voice.
-Most recently, she has focused on a partnership with Harvard’s Reimagining Integration (RIDES) Institute and engaged in professional education to address school equity improvement cycles on three distinct levels: teacher quality, programmatic equity, and student achievement equity.
-Dr. Alvarez has committed to be an agent of change for schools and school organizations to become truly integrated places, defined by high levels of academic achievement, a sense of belonging, and deep respect for all cultures with a commitment to dismantling racism.
-Changing the culture in schools to embrace diverse learners and focus on inclusive practice will ultimately change the culture in America.
+She is an advocate for equity in educational choice programs, and she seeks opportunities to ensure access and excellence in education.
+She has collaborated with Dr. Donna Elam from the ELAM Leadership Institute over the past three years to develop the K-12 cultural competency curriculum and student symposiums to provide in‐depth qualitative data on the student experience.
+She has recently focused on a partnership with Harvard’s Reimagining Integration (RIDES) Institute and engaged in professional education to address school equity improvement cycles on three distinct levels: teacher quality, programmatic equity, and student achievement equity.
+Dr. Alvarez is committed to being an agent of change for schools and school organizations to change schools’ culture to embrace diverse learners and focus on inclusive practices that will ultimately change America’s culture.

 Raise the level of performance consistent throughout school districts nationwide and creates a platform from which all magnet schools can flourish.
 Magnet Schools of America’s national certification process is designed to recognize the hard work of the best magnet schools in the nation and to help them as they grow.